-The primary–but far from exclusive–audience for The Spirituals Database is the vocalist, the vocal coach/teacher or accompanist who is looking for these recorded resources.
-These recordings serve as an opportunity for the singer, voice instructor or other musician to study how Spirituals can be performed in a studio, concert, service or competition setting.
+The primary–but far from exclusive–audience for The Spirituals Database is the vocalist, the vocal coach/teacher or the accompanist who is looking for these recorded resources.
+These recordings serve as an opportunity for the singer, voice instructor or other musician to enhance their study of how Spirituals can be performed in a studio, concert, service or competition setting.

-Even the composer, music historian, educator, librarian, researcher, or the enthusiast who simply wants to hear these great songs performed will have reason to seek out information about the wide range of recordings–including a number of rare or out-of-print long-playing (33 1/3 rpm) and 78 rpm albums, audio cassettes and 45 rpm discs that have not yet been transferred to compact disc, as well as demonstration recordings from Spirituals music score compilations and commercial recordings available only as streamed digital files–represented in The Spirituals Database.
+Even the composer, music historian, educator, librarian, researcher, or the enthusiast who simply wants to hear these great songs performed will have reason to seek out information about the wide range of recordings–including compact discs, rare or out-of-print long-playing (33 1/3 rpm) and 78 rpm albums, audio cassettes, 45 rpm discs, as well as demonstration recordings from Spirituals music score compilations and commercial recordings available only as streamed digital files–represented in The Spirituals Database.

 The criteria used for the selection of recordings for The Spirituals Database is very straightforward:

 - Commercially produced audio recording that contains at least one selection of a Negro Spiritual